Flutie Flakes

 Flutie Flakes remained popular in the region even after Flutie was controversially benched for Rob Johnson.

 Four box designs of Flutie Flakes were featured.
 The first edition is red and features two images of Flutie in blue Bills uniforms.
-The second edition, released in 1999, is blue with a picture of Flutie in a red jersey similar to what quarterbacks wear in practice but also fitting the team's color palette.
+The second edition, released in 1999, is blue with a picture of Flutie in a red jersey and helmet (he had previously worn red jerseys with the Boston College Eagles football team, the New England Patriots and the Calgary Stampeders).
 The 2000 third edition is white, blue, and red and features Flutie in a white Bills uniform.
 After Flutie signed with the San Diego Chargers in 2001, the third edition photo was altered to match the Chargers' color scheme and was placed on top of a navy, yellow, and white design.
 Additionally, the 2001 box reads "Super-Charged" above the Flutie Flakes logo, replacing the "Collector's Box" text that is featured in the three Buffalo editions of the cereal.

 In 2008, Flutie Flakes were re-introduced for a limited time commemorating the 10-year anniversary.
 A 20th anniversary version was re-released in December 2019.